-Game play requires matching of 3 or 4 or more same-color links by rotating their direction, either vertically or horizontally, with a mouse-click.
+Game play requires matching of 3, 4, or more same-color links by rotating their direction, either vertically or horizontally, with a mouse-click.

 The strategy comes into play in trying to maximize your points for fastest progression to the next level.
-This is done by creating matches of 3 or 4-or-more.
+This is done by creating matches of 3, 4, or-more, as mentioned above.
 You must be careful.
 There may be already 3 links together, and two others of the same color in the same row.
 If this is the case, you do not want to click the next-door link, as you will have made a match, and end up with an 'orphan' link (unless you get lucky with the random replacement).